The Mortal Instruments: City of Bones: Plot

-New York City teenager Clary Fray begins seeing and drawing a strange symbol, worrying her mother Jocelyn Fray and family friend, Luke Garroway.
-At a crowded nightclub with friend, Simon Lewis, only Clary witnesses Jace Wayland and his accomplices killing a man.
-The next day, two men, Emil Pangborn and Samuel Blackwell, arrive at the Fray apartment searching for a cup.
-Jocelyn calls Clary, frantically telling her to stay away and to warn Luke about someone named Valentine; she then drinks a potion putting her in a deep sleep.
-Returning home, Clary finds her mother missing and is attacked by a dog-like creature.
-Jace, a "Shadowhunter", appears and kills it, explaining that it, like the "man" killed at the nightclub, was a demon in another form.
+New York teenager Clary Fray begins seeing and drawing a strange symbol, worrying her mother Jocelyn and family friend, Luke Garroway.
+At a crowded nightclub with friend Simon Lewis only Clary witnesses Jace Wayland and his accomplices killing a man.
+The next day at a coffee shop with Simon, Clary is confronted by Jace, who questionss why she can see him when no one else can.
+Meanwhile, two men, Emil Pangborn and Samuel Blackwell, arrive at the Fray apartment searching for a cup.
+Jocelyn calls Clary, telling her to stay away and warn Luke about someone named Valentine; she then drinks a potion putting her in a deep sleep.
+Returning home, Clary finds her mother missing, and is attacked by a dog-like creature.
+Jace, who is a "Shadowhunter", appears and kills it, explaining that it, like the "man" killed at the nightclub, was a demon.

-With help from the Frays' neighbor, Madame Dorothea, a witch, Jace deduces that Pangborn and Blackwell seek a lost artifact called the Mortal Cup.
+The Frays' neighbor, Madame Dorothea, is a witch and helps Jace deduce that Pangborn and Blackwell seek the Mortal Cup, a lost artifact.
 Jace and Clary, along with Simon, go to Luke's antique store.
-Pangborn and Blackwell are forcibly interrogating Luke who, to protect Clary and Jocelyn, falsely claims he cares nothing about the Frays and only wants the Mortal Cup.
-The trio escapes to the Shadowhunter Institute, a hidden cathedral-like building, where Jace treats Clary, who was stung by the demon.
+Pangborn and Blackwell are interrogating Luke who, to protect Clary and Jocelyn, claims he cares nothing about the Frays and only wants the Cup.
+The trio escapes to the Shadowhunter Institute, a hidden cathedral-like building, where Jace treats Clary, who was stung by an attacking demon.
 She and Simon meet two other Shadowhunters, siblings Alec and Isabelle Lightwood, and Shadowhunter leader, Hodge.
-Clary learns that Shadowhunters, invisible to mortals, are half-human, half-angel demon slayers.
+Invisible to mortals, Shadowhunters are half-human, half-angel demon slayers.
 Clary has inherited her Shadowhunter mother's powers, including drawing temporary magical runes on the skin.
-The Mortal Cup is one of three Mortal Instruments given to the first Shadowhunter by the Angel Raziel.
-Shadowhunters are either descended from other Shadowhunters or made by drinking from the cup.
-Hodge explains that Valentine Morgenstern, an ex-Shadowhunter who betrayed the order, now seeks the Cup to control both Shadowhunters and demons.
+The Cup is one of three Mortal Instruments given to the first Shadowhunter by the Angel Raziel.
+Shadowhunters are either descended from other Shadowhunters or made by drinking from the Cup.
+Valentine Morgenstern, a Shadowhunter who betrayed the order, and now seeks the Cup to control both Shadowhunters and demons.

 Jace takes Clary to the City of Bones, a sanctuary beneath a cemetery.
-When the Silent Brothers attempt to unlock Clary's blocked memories, they uncover a connection to Magnus Bane, the High Warlock of Brooklyn.
+While attempting to unlock Clary's blocked memories, the Silent Brothers uncover a connection to Magnus Bane, the High Warlock of Brooklyn.
 At Bane's nightclub, he tells Clary that Jocelyn had him block knowledge of the Shadowhunter world from Clary's mind.
 When Vampires kidnap Simon, Jace, Alec, Isabelle, and Clary trail them to their hideout.
 They find Simon, but vampires outnumber them.
-Werewolves intervene and save them.
+During their battle, werewolves intervene and save them.